jorgoma/Harmonised-research-projects-and-awardees/README.md

 ## Note on Code Quality

 This is research code developed for data processing transparency.
-The primary goal is reproducibility of the datasets, not production-ready software.
+The primary goal is reproducibility of the datasets.
 The code handles real-world data integration challenges across disparate sources with different schemas and data quality issues.
+If you find any issues or have any advice on methodological decisions taken, please get in touch at [jorge@magentimethodologies.com](jorge@magentimethodologies.com)

 ## Datasets Produced